orbingol/geomdl-examples/README.rst

 Visualization
 -------------

-All examples in this repository tries to illustrate some parts of the Matplotlib visualization implementation, ``VisMPL`` class. ``VisMPL`` is designed to be a representative class for future visualization extensions therefore, it might not be a perfect fit for advanced visualization purposes.
+All examples in this repository uses Matplotlib visualization implementation, the ``VisMPL`` module.

+``VisMPL`` module is designed to be a representative class for future visualization extensions therefore, it might not be a perfect fit for advanced visualization purposes.
 More advanced visualization options and some example figures with the instructions on how to generate them can be found under ``visualization/`` directory.